JoaoCampos07/Docker/General-questions.md

 The data volumes are shared between the containers and the containers can "move" between hosts, so we may end up losing business data because some microserivce did not had the access to the data volume that we expected.

 <br></br>
 ## Working with Multi-container applications

+### What a container orchestrator does ?
+Container orchestrators creates and manage the various intanstances that we need and also manages their lifetime.

 ### Why we need a docker-compose.yml file ?
 We need it when we have a `multi-container application`.
 In the docker-compose.yml file we can define the set of related services/applications as a composed application using deployment commands.
 Configure all the dependencies of those services on each other and add run-time configuration.
 After we create that file we can run `docker-compose up --build` command against the `docker-compose.yml` file.
 This command will build all the related necessary images in __one go__.
 In such file we can find the name of the custom image for wich application and __configuration that might depend on the deployment environment__, like the connection string.

 ### What can we define for our multi-comainter application using the docker-compose file ?
-You would create a so called multi-container deployment description where you can define each of the containers(with the applications) that should be deployed, and how  they should be deployed.
+You would defined a so called multi-container deployment description where you can define each of the containers(with the applications) that should be deployed, and __how__ they should be deployed.
 Them, you can deploy the whole solution, everthing, with a single command by using the docker-compose up CLI command.

-### How can we use the docker-compose files to target different environments ? (pag.
-121)
+### How can we use the docker-compose files to target different environments ?
 The docker-compose.yaml files are defintion files that can be interpreted by infracstructure(devOps) tools.
 The most typical one `docker-compose` command.
 We can use several docker-compose.yaml files to target multiple environments, having the configurations per environment.
 For example: `docker-compose.uat.yaml`, `docker-compose.prd.yaml` and we do `docker-compose [target-file]`.

-### What is the difference between targeting Development, testing and production environments ? (pag.
-121)
+### What is the difference between targeting Development, testing and production environments ?
-In development sometimes we need to run our application in some isolated,dedicated environment with new database, new redis etc... for that we can use docker-compose up command or use visual studio.
-For Testing, we need it when integration tests demand a fresh environment.
-For example, i want to test the Unique indexs in my database, i cannot do it with in-memory database, so i do my integrations tests with the help of docker in a isolated environment.
-For production, normally we want to deploy to a REMOTE docker host.
+In `Development` sometimes we need to run our application in some isolated, dedicated environment with new database, new redis etc... for that we can use docker-compose up command or use visual studio.
+For `Testing`, we need it when integration tests demand a fresh environment.
+For example, i want to test the Unique indexs in my database, i cannot do it with a in-memory database, so i do my integrations tests with the help of docker in a isolated environment.
+For `Production`, normally we __want to deploy to a REMOTE docker host__.
 Also, in case if we are using a Orchestrator we may need to add some more configuration and metadata files order than `docker-compose.yaml`.

 <br></br>
-## Orchestrate microservices and multi-container applications for high scalability and availability
+## Orchestrate microservices and multi-container applications for high scalability and availability using (e.g.) Kubernets

+### What is a orchestrator ?
+A orchestrator is a platform wich help us to scale out applications across many Docker hosts and managed them was single clusters (wich makes things much easier).
+Kubernetes is an example of an orchestrator, and is available in Azure through Azure Kubernetes Service.

 ### How to handle load-balancing, routing, and orchestrating for these composed applications?
-Well, the docker engine is perfectly capable of managing a couple of containers in a Host, however it falls short when managing multiple cointainers in multiple hosts.
-For those cases we need a management platform that will start containers, scale out with multiple instances per image, restart or shutdown them down, and if possible controlling their acess to resources like storage and network.
+Well, the `docker engine` is perfectly capable of managing a couple of containers in a Host, however __it falls short when managing multiple cointainers in multiple hosts__.
+For those cases we need a management platform __that will start containers, scale out with multiple instances per image, restart or shutdown them down, and if possible controlling their acess to resources like storage and network__.
 These management platforms are called : orchestration and clustering platforms.
 These platforms help us to scale out applications across many Docker hosts and managed them was single clusters (wich makes things much easier).
-Kubernetes is an example of an orchestrator, and is available in Azure through Azure Kubernetes Service.
+Kubernetes is an example of an orchestrator, and is available in Azure through `Azure Kubernetes Service`.
 These clusters can have Schedulling (most of them, like Kubernets do...) wich means the capability for an administrator to launch containers in a cluster.
 A cluster scheduller was several responsabilities :
-- Use the cluster's resources efficiently setting constratinst provided by the user
+- Use the cluster's resources efficiently setting constratinst provided by the user (Memory usage, CPU usage etc...)
-- Efficiently load-bralancers containers across nodes or hosts
+- `Efficiently load-balance` containers across nodes or hosts
-- And to make sure the clusters is robust agains errors while providing High availability Examples of such products : `Kubernets` ; `Azure Kubernetes Service`
+- And to make sure the clusters are robust againts errors while providing High availability Examples of such products : `Kubernets` ; `Azure Kubernetes Service`

 ### Can we use Docker engine to manage several containers deployed across many machines/hosts ?
 Well, the docker engine is perfectly capable of managing a couple of containers in a Host, however it falls short when managing multiple cointainers in multiple hosts.
-What is a orchestrator ?
-A orchestrator is a platform wich help us to scale out applications across many Docker hosts and managed them was single clusters (wich makes things much easier).
-Kubernetes is an example of an orchestrator, and is available in Azure through Azure Kubernetes Service.
+For that we should use a orchestrator like `Kubernets`.

 ### What are Helm Charts ?
 Is part of a production deployment strategy.
-For more simple applications when you want to deploy to Kubernets we can just use the CLI and a simple YAML file to have the configuration.
-However in more complex microservice based-applications is recommende to use Helm charts.
+For more simple applications when you want to deploy to Kubernets we can just use the CLI and a simple YAML file to define the configuration.
+However, in more complex microservice based-applications is recommended to use Helm charts.
 Because with Helm charts we can define, version, rollback, install, share and upgrade the most-complex applications.
 Some Kubernetes Azure services make use of Helm charts was well, for example `Azure Dev Spaces`.

 ### Why do we use Helm Charts ?
 We use Helm charts to easily define, version, install, share, rollback and upgrade the most complex kubernets based applications.